Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models

 \subsection{Synthetic Setting and Evaluation Metric}

 In our synthetic experiments, we validate LGES by comparing it with multiple latent variable causal discovery methods, including FOFC~\citep{kummerfeld2016causal}, GIN~\citep{xie2020generalized}, and RLCD~\citep{dong2023versatile}.
-The ground truth model follows Def \ref{definition:polcm} where each edge coefficient $f_{ji}$ is randomly sampled uniformly from $[-5, 5]$ and the variance for each noise term uniformly from $[0.1,1]$.
+The ground truth model follows Def. \ref{definition:polcm} where each edge coefficient $f_{ji}$ is randomly sampled uniformly from $[-5, 5]$ and the variance for each noise term uniformly from $[0.1,1]$.
 As GIN assumes non-gaussianity, we use uniform distribution for the noise when testing GIN.
-We consider 20 randomly generated structures that satisfy~Def \ref{definition:gnfm} as the ground truth structure (examples in Fig \ref{fig:illustration_of_graphs} in Appendix).
-On average, each ground truth graph contains 20 variables and 5 of them are latent.
-We employ F1 score over the skeleton and SHD over the MEC as evaluation metrics, and consider four different sample sizes: 100, 200, 500, 1000.
+We consider 20 randomly generated structures that satisfy~Def. \ref{definition:gnfm} as the ground truth structure (examples in Fig. \ref{fig:illustration_of_graphs} in Appendix).
+On average, each ground truth graph contains 20 variables and 5 of them are latent. { For the output of each method, we first transform the output into a CPDAG and then compare it with the ground truth CPDAG by calculating} F1 score over the skeleton and SHD over the MEC as evaluation metrics, and consider four different sample sizes: 100, 200, 500, 1000.
 We adopt 10 random seeds to generate the ground truth causal model and observational data, and report the mean and standard error. \looseness=-1